 How to Tell the Difference Between Steel and Aluminum

-The easiest method for distinguishing steel from aluminum is by using a magnet.
-Ferrous materials are magnetic, while most nonferrous metals are not.
-Simply press a magnet to the metal—it will stick to stainless steel but not aluminum.
-However, it’s important to note that some stainless steels are magnetic, while some are not.
+To conduct this magnet test, simply press a magnet to the metal—it will stick to stainless steel but not aluminum.
+Although, it’s important to note that some stainless steels are magnetic, while other metal types are not.

-Aluminum is also much softer than steel, and this property is easy to test if you don’t mind scratching the piece of metal.
-Press a key into a piece of unidentified metal that may be aluminum or steel.
+Press a key into a piece of unknown metal that may be aluminum or steel.
 If the piece is aluminum, it will scratch easily and deeply with light pressure.
 Steel grades will scratch, but they take much more pressure and won’t be as deep.
-This metal identification method gets easier as you practice and get used to how aluminum feels under the key versus how galvanized steel alloys feel.

 How to Identify Different Aluminum Alloys

 Distinguishing aluminum alloys from one another without sophisticated equipment isn’t easy, but there are metal identification methods that can provide some useful information about an alloy.
-For example, if you need to determine whether a piece of aluminum can be welded, look at the surface finish.
-In general, if it’s bright and easy to polish, it will weld, but if it’s dull, it will not.

-Other Metal Identification Methods
+Other Scrap Metal Identification Methods

 What about identifying ferrous metals other than stainless steel and aluminum?
 Many metals have distinctive colors that can help with identification.
 If a metal is bright, shiny, and reddish-brown, it’s most likely either copper or red brass.
 Copper also forms a pale green patina over time when exposed to the elements—this is the reason for the Statue of Liberty’s color.